Samuel-Dainton/portfolio-project-1/README.md

 ![Forum Image](/assets/images/readme-screenshots/forum-screenshot.png)
 ![Thank You Image](/assets/images/readme-screenshots/thanks-screenshot.png)

+## Future Enhancements

+* The adventures section is formatted to make it easy to add and remove the featured list of escapes.
+As the site gains more users I would increase the number of escapes listed and include ways to filter and arrange the escapes by any of their listed details such as difficulty or group size.

 ## Testing

 * I tested that the page works in different browers i.e. Chrome, Firefox, Safari.